 Despite the good, there is a major issue I have with their system.
 Since the Affilorama platform is set up a bit confusingly, it’s unclear when joining Affilorama what product you’re supposed to start with.
 They pitch their premium membership, the AffiloBlueprint as well as the AffiloJetpack, and if you are unfamiliar with these things it might be overwhelming as to what step to take first.

 The fact there isn’t step by step training included in the premium membership of Affilorama isn’t clear when signing up.
-While you can buy Affiloblueprint and get a free month of Affilorama, it isn’t exactly crystal clear.
+While you can buy Affiloblueprint and get a free month of Affilorama, I don’t think it was really explained.

 And actually, upon further research I found that Affilorama premium itself is merely meant as a tool suite, hosting provider and advanced education for intermediate to successful online marketers – NOT newbies.
 AffiloBlueprint is where you are going to actually find the beginning training portion.